amEhlee/Capstone-Peralta/README.md

 # Capstone Peralta
-Elie Tested and Fork/Branch Created ✅
+Elie Tested and Fork/Branch Created ✅ <br>
-Sana Tested and Fork Created ✅
+Sana Tested and Fork Created ✅ <br>
-Jared Tested and Fork Created ✅
+Jared Tested and Fork Created ✅ <br>
-Don Tested and Fork Created ✅
+Don Tested and Fork Created ✅ <br>
-Jeric Tested and Fork Created ✅
+Jeric Tested and Fork Created ✅ <br>

 ## Things we need to do ##
 ## Frontend - General